jcannon04/jcannon04.github.io/README.md

 # Welcome, My name is Josh Cannon

-## Thanks for visiting my github pages website check out my [portfolio page](https://github.com/jcannon04/)
+## Thanks for visiting my github pages website check out my [profile page](https://github.com/jcannon04/)

 This site is a collection of notes from codecamp bootcamp 2023